GoogleCloudPlatform/click-to-deploy/k8s/consul/README.md

 ## Restore Consul data on a running cluster

-Prepare port-forwarding as the same in [backup step](#backup-consul-data-to-your-local-computer) Run commmand to push snapshot to Consul server:
+Prepare port-forwarding similarly to how you prepared for the [backup step](#backup-consul-data-to-your-local-environment).
+To push your snapshot to the Consul server, run the following command:

 ```shell
 curl --request PUT --data-binary @snapshot.tgz http://127.0.0.1:8500/v1/snapshot